Point-assigned distance-like functions on non-compact geodesic spaces: Further results when is a singleton

-Knowledge about the level sets of Busemann function, also called horospheres, is proved to be very important in understanding the geometry of certain kinds of Riemannian manifolds.
-Same topics for point-assigned dl-functions deserve a discussion.
+Knowledge about horospheres, the level sets of Busemann function, is proved to be very important in understanding the global geometry of $X$.
+The same topic for set-assigned dl-functions deserves a discussion.

-As the first example, we consider Hadamard spaces, namely simply connected Riemannian manifold with non-positive curvature: as observed before, $u_{x_{0}}(\cdot)=-d(x_{0},\cdot)$, so it attains its maxima at the unique point $x_{0}$ and its level sets coincide with geodesic spheres centered at $x_{0}$, thus is compact.
+We consider Hadamard spaces, namely simply connected Riemannian manifold with non-positive curvature.
+In this situation,

-One may ask whether point-assigned dl-functions attain their maxima (or bounded from above) and their level sets are compact in general.
-However, a simple example shows that this is not the case.
+so the set-assigned dl-function $u_{K}(\cdot)$ attains its maximum and its level sets coincide with sphere $S_r(co K)$ which are compact.
+Roughly speaking, set-assigned functions measure the distance to all infinities (including any direction).
+One may ask whether they attain their maxima (or bounded from above) and their level sets are compact in general.
+However, the following example shows that this is \textbf{not the case}.

 To describe our construction, we start with $x$-axis of the Euclidean plane.
 For each $i\in\mathbb{N}$, we connect $(-i,0)$ with $(i,0)$ by three concatenate segments

 and obtain a graph $\mathbf{H}$ on the Euclidean plane (see the following picture):